Facebook to Remove the 'Like' Button: What to Expect

-Providing news, topics of general interest alongside interaction with friends and friends – it has actually found itself intricately woven into the lives of millions.
-This range and scale have translated into a 43% increase in Facebook’s revenue from Rs.
+Providing news, topics of general interest alongside interaction with friends and family – Facebook has found itself intricately woven into the lives of millions.
+This range and scale has translated into a 43% increase in Facebook’s revenue from Rs.
 893 crore (back in 2019) to Rs.
 1,277 crore.

 There’s no doubt that Facebook is currently the world’s most used social media!

 But there is a new change that is bound to create attention in the following months.

 Facebook has removed the ‘Like’ button from public pages!

 Here’s what you need to know about it.

 Why Facebook is Set to do Away with ‘Likes’ in 2021